NVIDIA/ai-assisted-annotation-client/docs/build.rst

 Building the Documentation
 --------------------------

-The Nvidia AI-Assisted Annotation Client documentation is found in the docs/ directory and is based on `Sphinx <http://www.sphinx-doc.org>`_.  `Doxygen <http://www.doxygen.org/>`_ integrated with `Exhale <https://github.com/svenevs/exhale>`_ is used for C++ API docuementation.
+The NVIDIA AI-Assisted Annotation Client documentation is found in the docs/ directory and is based on `Sphinx <http://www.sphinx-doc.org>`_.  `Doxygen <http://www.doxygen.org/>`_ integrated with `Exhale <https://github.com/svenevs/exhale>`_ is used for C++ API docuementation.